 Visit in July and take in the Lochaber Highland Games, at An Aird in the town.

-There’s a few things you should do when you’re in Fort William, and one of them is to take a ride on the old JACOBITE STEAM TRAIN.
-This train travels over the Glenfinnan Viaduct, on the same route taken by HOGWARTS EXPRESS in four of the Harry Potter films, so it may be better known to some of you as the Hogwarts Express.
+There’s a few things you should do in Fort William, and one of them is to take a magical ride on the old JACOBITE STEAM TRAIN.
+This train travels over the Glenfinnan Viaduct, on the same route taken by HOGWARTS EXPRESS in four of the Harry Potter films.

-Starting near the foot of Ben Nevis, the 84 mile round trip will take you on a lovely journey through some magnificent scenery, and you will spend one and a half hours in Mallaig.
-(From Mallaig you can get a ferry to the Isle of Skye).
-The whole trip lasts just under six hours, and it is a magical excursion that’s highly recommended.
+Starting off near the foot of Ben Nevis, the 84 mile round trip will take you on a lovely journey through some magnificent scenery, and you will spend one and a half hours in Mallaig.
+(From Mallaig there’s a ferry to the Isle of Skye).
+The whole trip lasts just under six hours, and it’s an excursion that’s highly recommended.
 Just imagine how great it will feel when you tell all your friends you’ve been on the Hogwarts Express route.

 Another thing you should do, assuming you’re not a climber, is to take the Gondola up Aonach Mòr to the popular Snowgoose restaurant, 655m up.
 Aonach Mòr is one of the mountains on the Nevis Range, about 2 miles from Ben Nevis, and in summer the views from here are staggering.
 The magnificent Nevis Range is a popular resort for climbers in summer, hoping to Bag a Few Munros, and winter has skiers from all over the world arrive here for fantastic skiing which is sometimes possible until Easter.

-The Nevis Range Mountain Experience offers some good choices for outdoor enthusiasts the whole year round.
-Mountain biking is very popular here with a choice of the downhill mountain bike track and the testing cross country trails.
+The Nevis Range Mountain Experience offers good choices for outdoor enthusiasts the whole year round.
+Mountain biking is also very popular here with a choice of the downhill mountain bike track and the testing cross country trails, for energetic types.

-If you prefer to keep your feet firmly on the ground then there’s 25 miles of forest trails offering excellent walks, but my own personal favourite has to be the mountain trails on Aonach Mòr, for the views.
-On a clear day you can even see across to the Inner Hebrides.
+If you prefer to keep your feet on the ground, there’s 25 miles of forest trails offering excellent walks, but my own personal favourite has to be the mountain trails on Aonach Mòr, for the views.
+On a clear day you can see all the way across to the Inner Hebrides.

 Some of the towns and villages around Fort William are also worth visiting.